Good Press, Bad Press - What’s the Difference?

 If notoriety is all you can muster, you may be lucky enough to benefit from the increased attention for a while, but the consumer is fickle.
 They soak up controversy and high-profile news reports and then drop them with the attention span of a goldfish.
 Success from bad press may, at times, provide a shot of adrenaline to a brand struggling for air, but the brand will only remain top of mind until another brand's more memorable misdeed takes place.
 If notoriety is all your brand name holds, rest assured it will fade.
 And when it does, you’ll have nothing more to offer your audience.

 If it’s loyalty you build, the attention you gain may be slower in progress, but it’s earned.
 The actions used to build loyalty may not be headline grabbing, but they ensure the notoriety you capture among consumers is more than a blip on the radar.
 These are brands choosing what they’re remembered for rather than letting others do it for them.
 The Patagonia’s who stand for a larger cause that resonates with their audience and stands by their products.
-The REI’s that so deeply believe in the joy of the outdoors brings, they shut down on Black Friday to give consumers a better chance at experiencing that joy themselves.
+The REI’s that so deeply believe in the joy that the outdoors brings, they shut down on Black Friday to give consumers a better chance at experiencing that joy themselves.
 And weirdly enough, the White Castle’s whose quality (not my words) and commitment to innovation has kept them slinging tiny patties onto counters for nearly a century, without franchising.

 Notoriety is the Fool's Gold of prospecting a strong brand, it looks shiny and for a moment it’s nice that people are talking about you.
 Loyalty is genuine gold, it takes time and energy to mine and comes at great expense over a lifetime of hard work to build a more reliable, consistent and engaging brand.
 Don’t be fooled by the sparkle of notoriety.
 Instead, reflect on an aphorism that holds a little more water than Mr. Barnum’s: